digertt/DonorReach/README.md

 5) run "npm install" let it install additional packages
 6) then run "npm start" and it should launch in a separate web browser after installing a few more packages

    Note: The subscriber database and internet-facing EC2 instance is in Tristan's personal AWS account.
+The email script also runs on the instance, and uses Tristan's MailJet API keys.

 ## Start